egoist/bili/docs/api.md

 ### compress

-Type: `boolean`<br>
+Type: `boolean` `string` `Array`<br>
-Default: `false`
+Default: `undefined`

-Enable this option to generate an extra compressed file for the UMD bundle, and sourcemap.
+Compress specific formats, set it to `true` to compress all formats.

+It will automatically generate sourcemaps file when this option is enabled.

 ### alias